1985 Formula One World Championship: Race 8: Great Britain

 F1 went to England for the British Grand Prix, this year being held at Silverstone, which was the fastest Grand Prix circuit in the world at the time.
 Rosberg outlined this by averaging 160.9 mph in qualifying – more than 7 mph faster than the pole time set for the 1983 British GP.
 Senna, after starting 4th, took the lead at the start.
 He led for most of the race distance, after Rosberg and others fell out with mechanical trouble.
 Prost had dropped back early on to save fuel, and then climbed through the field to catch Senna.
 Prost's McLaren was well suited to fast circuits, and he pressured Senna.
 In an effort to stay in front of Prost, Senna turned the Renault's engine's turbo boost up, and this caused him to run out of fuel and retire from the race.
 After that, Prost built a huge lead, and lapped the rest of the field, including Alboreto, who finished 2nd.
 The chequered flag was shown in error at the end of the 65th lap, ending the race one lap before its scheduled distance.
 Jacques Laffite, who finished in 3rd place, ran out of fuel on what was supposed to be the last lap, the error thus depriving 4th placed Nelson Piquet of a podium finish.

 Race 9: Germany

 The German Grand Prix 1985 was held at the Nürburgring instead of the Hockenheimring like in previous years, although instead of the historic Nordschleife being used, the new GP track was utilized for the second time in Formula 1 history after being the European Grand Prix in 1984.
 After Senna and Rosberg collided while being harried by Alboreto, Prost and Jacques Laffite in a Ligier-Renault, Alboreto in his Ferrari took advantage of a rare spin by Prost to take his last F1 victory.
+This event was the first occasion on which an onboard camera was used in a race; on François Hesnault's Renault car.
+That car was not eligible for championship points, and this race marked the last time that an F1 team entered more than two cars for a race.